Javanitalab/EPITA-Advanced-Javascript/Readme.md

 # How to run
-install docker and run the dockerfile!
+install docker and run the docker-compose up in the directory of project!

 # API for verify
 since the question and the code already written wasn't specifying what is the request body, I designed my own request body.